Legal & Privacy

 This Privacy Statement describes how we collect and use personal information about you, how we protect this information and the choices you can make about how we use this information in accordance with the General Data Protection Regulation (GDPR) and the Law of Georgia on Personal Data Protection

 Personal data is any information relating to an identified or identifiable living person.
-BDO Georgia processes personal data for numerous purposes, and the means of collection, lawful basis of processing, use, disclosure, and retention periods for each purpose may differ.
+BDO in Georgia processes personal data for numerous purposes, and the means of collection, lawful basis of processing, use, disclosure, and retention periods for each purpose may differ.

 When collecting and using personal data, our policy is to be transparent about why and how we process personal data.